EdKillah/IETI-Lab-5/README.md

-# Lab 4 Task Manager
+# Lab 5 Task Manager PWA

 The same task manager used in Lab 3 Part 1, working offline, and using cache memory to store basic credentials to access to services offer by this app.